Maximum lilkelihood estimation in the $\beta$-model: Introduction

-Despite its apparent simplicity and popularity, the $\beta$-model, much like most network models, exhibit non-standard statistical features, since its complexity, measured by the dimension of the parameter space, increases with the size of the graph. \cite{LAU:03,LAU:08} characterized $\beta$-models as the natural models for representing exchangeable binary arrays that are {\it weakly summarized,} i.e., random arrays whose distribution only depends on the row and column totals.
-More recently, \cite{CDS:10} conducted an analysis of the asymptotic properties of the $\beta$-model, including existence and consistency of the maximum likelihood estimator (MLE) as the dimension of the network increases, and provided a simple algorithm for estimating the natural parameters.
-They also characterized the graph limits, or {\it graphons} \citep[see][]{LS:06}, corresponding to a sequence of $\beta$-models with given degree sequences \citep[for a connection between the theory of graphons and exchangeable arrays see][]{DJ:07}.
-Concurrently, \cite{BH:10} explored the asymptotic behavior of sequences of random graphs with given degree sequences, and studied a different mode of stochastic convergence.
-Among other things, they show that, as the size of the network increases and under a ``tameness" condition, the number of edges of a uniform graph with given degree sequence converges in probability to the number of edges of a random graph drawn from a $\beta$-model parametrized by the MLE corresponding to degree sequence.

-Subsequently to the submission of our article, \cite{Y1} and \cite{Y2} derived asymptotic conditions for uniform consistency and asymptotic normality of the MLE of the $\beta$-model, and asymptotic normality of the likelihood ratio test for homogeneity of the model parameters. \cite{PW:12} consider a general class of models for network data parametrized by node-specific parameters, of which the $\beta$-model is a special case.
-The authors show that, under suitable conditions, the MLEs of model parameters exist and can be well approximated by simple estimators.
+Despite its apparent simplicity and popularity, the $\beta$-model, much like most network models, exhibits nonstandard statistical features, since its complexity, measured by the dimension of the parameter space, increases with the size of the graph.
+Lauritzen (\citeyear{LAU03,LAU08}) characterized $\beta$-models as the natural models for representing exchangeable binary arrays that are \textit{weakly summarized}, that is, random arrays whose distribution only depends on the row and column totals.
+More recently, \citet{CDS10} conducted an analysis of the asymptotic properties of the $\beta$-model, including existence and consistency of the maximum likelihood estimator (MLE) as the dimension of the network increases, and provided a simple algorithm for estimating the natural parameters.
+They also characterized the graph limits, or \textit{graphons} [see \citet{LS06}], corresponding to a sequence of $\beta$-models with given degree sequences [for a connection between the theory of graphons and exchangeable arrays see \citet{DJ07}].
+Concurrently, \citet{BH10} explored the asymptotic behavior of sequences of random graphs with given degree sequences, and studied a different mode of stochastic convergence.
+Among other things, they show that, as the size of the network increases and under a ``tameness'' condition, the number of edges of a uniform graph with given degree sequence converges in probability to the number of edges of a random graph drawn from a $\beta$-model parametrized by the MLE corresponding to degree sequence. \citet{Y1} and \citet{Y2} derived asymptotic conditions for uniform consistency and asymptotic normality of the MLE of the $\beta$-model, and asymptotic normality of the likelihood ratio test for homogeneity of the model parameters. \citet{PW12} consider a general class of models for network data parametrized by node-specific parameters, of which the $\beta$-model is a special case.
+The authors derive nonasymptotic conditions under which the MLEs of model parameters exist and can be well approximated by simple estimators.